You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 'katflap' talking about PCHUD.

-Only thanks to 'katfalp' I could still in the year 2020 download and test this software.
+Only thanks to 'katfalp' I could still in the year 2020 download and analyze this software.

-This ancient 16 bit program does not run on 64 bit Windows because Microsoft has removed the support for 16 bit applications on 64 bit platforms.
+The ancient 16 bit program PCHUD does not run on 64 bit Windows because Microsoft has removed the support for 16 bit applications on 64 bit platforms.

 Running it on a 32 bit Windows in the 16 bit emulator (NTVDM.exe) I notice that it permanently occupies 100% of one CPU core.